Ya3er02/noghre-sod-ecommerce/SECURITY_INCIDENT_FIX.md

 - AWS Secrets Manager / Azure Key Vault for production
 - `.env.local` (git-ignored) for local development
 - `.env.example` for templates only

+**For This Incident**:
+- Actual compromised credential values are stored in a **secure internal location** (confidential issue or internal wiki)
+- This document contains only placeholders to prevent re-exposure in git history
+- All command examples use placeholder variables like `<SSH_HOST>`, `<DB_USER>`, `<REDIS_PASSWORD>`, etc.
+- Replace placeholders with actual values only when executing remediation steps in a secure environment